Aangan (2018 TV series)

-The serial was created and produced by Momina Duraid under banner MD Productions and was directed by Mohammed Ehteshamuddin.
-Based on Mastoor's novel, the screenplay was written by Mustafa Afridi.
-The serial stars Mawra Hocane as Aaliya, Ahsan Khan as Subhan and Safdar (dual role), Sonya Hussyn as Salma, Sajal Aly as Chammi, Ahad Raza Mir as Jameel, Hira Mani as Tehmina and Rabia Butt as Kusum.
+The serial was created and produced by Momina Duraid under MD Productions and directed by Mohammed Ehteshamuddin.
+Based on Mastoor's novel, Mustafa Afridi wrote the screenplay.
+The serial stars Mawra Hocane as Aaliya, Ahsan Khan as Subhan and Safdar (dual role), Sonya Hussyn as Salma, Sajal Aly as Chammi, Ahad Raza Mir as Jameel, Hira Mani as Tehmina, and Rabia Butt as Kusum.

-Aangan was highly anticipated with a huge star cast and a high production budget.
-It mostly received positive reviews from the critics and praise for cinematography, visuals and performances.
-It received multiple nomination at the 19th Lux Style Awards including Best Play, Best Actress for Aly and Best Director for Ehteshamuddin.
+Aangan was highly anticipated, with a huge star cast and a high production budget.
+It mostly received positive reviews from critics and praise for its cinematography, visuals, and performances, especially Aly's performance.
+It received multiple nominations at the 19th Lux Style Awards, including Best TV Play, Best TV Actress (critics and viewers) for Aly, and Best Director.